ekatamel/nula_logistics/README.md

 The basic user functionality of the website includes:

 -   Registrations, login/logout (app can be used by autenticated users only)
--   Viewing app dashboard with logistics statistics and shortcuts for quick access
+-   Viewing app dashboard with logistics statistics
 -   Displaying all products and filtering by name, price and date, when the product was created
 -   Displaying all suppliers and filtering by name and address
 -   Displaying all warehouses and filtering by address, supplier and number of total products